 1. Could interest rates fall?

-If you’re tempted by some pretty low fixed home loan interest rates, keep in mind that they may be low for a reason.
-A low fixed rate may look pretty good now, but it may not look so good should the Reserve Bank decide to cut the cash rate again, causing variable rates to fall.
+If you're tempted by some low fixed home loan interest rates, keep in mind that they may be low for a reason.
+A low fixed rate may be enticing, but it may not look so good should the Reserve Bank decide to cut the cash rate, causing variable rates to fall.

-When lenders think there’s a strong chance interest rates will fall in the near future, many try to tempt borrowers into taking out fixed-rates to create fewer customers for them to pass on future rate cuts to.
-So essentially, fixing your rate is like making a bet with your lender over whether market interest rates are going up or down.
+When lenders think there's a strong chance interest rates will fall in the near future, many try to tempt borrowers into taking out fixed-rate home loans.
+It means they'll have fewer customers to pass future rate cuts on to.
+So, essentially, fixing your rate is like making a bet with your lender on whether interest rates on the market are going up or down.
 If rates rise, you win by avoiding a rate hike.
-If rates fall, you miss out on a rate cut, so the lender wins.
+If rates fall, the lender wins because you miss out on a rate cut.

-But the lender may have the better odds of winning the bet, because the smarty-pants analysts and economists in their loan pricing teams will have all the fancy graphs and data at their disposal to help them accurately forecast the market and set fixed rates accordingly.
+But lenders may have the odds stacked their way because they employ smarty-pants analysts and economists in their loan pricing teams who have all the fancy graphs and data at their disposal to help them accurately forecast the market and set fixed rates accordingly.
+But that's not to say they're always right.

 2. Break fees

-Really ask yourself whether you’ll be able to commit to the entirety of the fixed term.
-Because should you take out a fixed loan then later decide to refinance to a lower variable rate, you’ll be slapped with a break fee, which can amount to thousands of dollars.
-This also applies if you want to pay off the loan before the end of the fixed period, as you might if you're selling your house.
+Before you sign up for a fixed-term loan, really ask yourself whether you'll be able to commit to the entirety of the fixed term.
+Because should you take out a fixed loan then later decide to refinance to a lower variable rate, you'll be slapped with a break fee, which can amount to thousands of dollars.
+This also applies if you want to pay off the loan before the end of the fixed period too, as you might have to do if you're selling your home.

 3. Revert rates